 Diluted earnings per share is computed using the weighted average number of ordinary shares and, if dilutive, potential ordinary shares outstanding during the period.
 Potentially dilutive securities such as share options, restricted shares and convertible senior notes have been excluded from the computation of diluted net earnings per share if their inclusion is anti-dilutive.
 Potential ordinary shares consist of the incremental ordinary shares issuable upon the exercise of share options, restricted shares subject to forfeiture, and contracts that may be settled in the Company's stock or cash.
 The dilutive effect of outstanding share options, restricted shares is reflected in diluted earnings per share by application of the treasury stock method.
-The computation of the diluted earnings per Class A ordinary share assumes the conversion of Class B ordinary shares to Class A ordinary shares.
+The computation of the diluted earnings per Class A ordinary share assumes the conversion of Class B ordinary shares to Class A ordinary shares, while diluted earnings per Class B ordinary share does not assume the conversion of such shares.
 The Company adjusts for the securities issued by subsidiaries and equity method investees in the calculation of income available to ordinary shareholders of the Company used in the diluted earnings per share calculation.